What are international transfers?

 What are the main data protection issues?

-Right of information - Individuals (data subjects) must be informed about their rights and for what purposes their information is processed both before the transfer (i.e. when data is first collected) and when the transfer takes place.
+Right of information - Individuals must be informed about their rights and for what purposes their information is processed both before the transfer (i.e. when data is first collected) and when the transfer takes place.

-Safeguards for transferring personal data to non-adequate countries
+Safeguards for transferring personal data to non-adequate countries and international organisations

 - data should be processed for a specific purpose and subsequently used or further communicated only insofar as this is not incompatible with the purpose of the transfer;